Madison Paige: Reception

 Madison received a generally positive reception.
 Prior to the game's release, Game Informer's Megan Marie praised her character design, listing her as one of "Ten Faces We Won't Soon Forget", citing her "intimately rendered face" and detailed face.
 Polish portal Wirtualna Polska listed her at 10 in a list of "most beautiful girls from games", drawing attention not only to her looks but also her interesting personality.
-Greg Miller, writing for IGN, listed Madison as one of the characters he'd "fallen for", praising her realism and the emotions behind her sex scene with Ethan.
 After release, Matt Bradford of GamesRadar listed her, together with Ethan, as two of the best "everyman heroes" in gaming, saying they "proved that normal people can come through in the end... provided you press the right buttons."
 Entertainment Weekly's Darren Franich listed her as one of "15 Kick-Ass Women in Videogames", commenting on Heavy Rain's "down-to-Earth" characters, and considering her as an "anti-Lara Croft".

-Madison's sex scene with Ethan was heavily criticised.
-1UP.com's David Wolinsky called it one of the "least flattering nudity" in video gaming, calling it "passionless humping", as well as calling her shower scene ubiquitous.
-Neon Kelly, for VideoGamer.com, pointed to Heavy Rain as an example of how games still struggle to show romance, wondering "What the hell is going on in the head of Madison Paige?"
-Mikel Reparaz, again from GamesRadar, called it one of "gaming's most horrifying sex scenes", feeling that it didn't fit either character's motivations and how it highlighted its characters' uncanny valley tendencies.
-Mike Thomsen, for IGN, criticised Madison, calling her "[a] realistic character, but a male fantasy nonetheless", noting numerous moments where the game sexualised her, and how she didn't "seem to have any concept of her own sexual interests or wants unless they're in the context of the men who surround her", noting that the player controlled Ethan during the sex scene and chose whether or not to have the relationship as him.
+Mike Thomsen, for IGN, criticised Madison, calling her "[a] realistic character, but a male fantasy nonetheless", noting numerous moments where the game sexualised her, and how she didn't "seem to have any concept of her own sexual interests or wants unless they're in the context of the men who surround her".